UNI Choirs Syllabi

 Glee Club:

-• You will be issued Glee Club shirt and tie.
+• You will be issued a Glee Club shirt and tie.

 • Upperclassmen are encouraged to get their own black suit.